 I was delighted to meet so many dogs in SE Asia that were not vicious or rabid

-Before I went to Southeast Asia (starting with a flight from Manchester to Hanoi), I was advised by MASTA to have the rabies jabs.
-They don't immunise you against the virus but they still do a little to help.
-The jabs give you 48 hours after being bitten to reach a hospital before the fatal symptoms kick in.
+Before I went to Southeast Asia (starting with a flight from Manchester to Hanoi, Vietnam), I was advised by MASTA to have the rabies jabs.
+They don't immunize you against the virus but they still do a little to help.
+The jabs give you 48 hours after a bite to reach a hospital before fatal symptoms kick in.
 Without the jabs, you have just 24 hours.
-I had the rabies vaccine, but I still went on my travels feeling wary of dogs, cats, monkeys and anything else that could carry rabies.
+I had the rabies vaccine, but I still went on my travels feeling wary of dogs, cats, bats, monkeys and anything else that could carry rabies.
 I was made to believe that most mammals in Southeast Asia should be treated with extreme caution.
 I love dogs, but even I was ready and willing to avoid them at all costs.

 It turns out, that every single dog I encountered throughout Vietnam, Cambodia and Thailand was either extremely friendly or just too hot and tired to do anything.
 I think my entirely dog-free upbringing is one of the reasons I now find the animal so endearing.
 Sometimes I just smile at random dogs as they pass me by.
 What's more, the internet generation have turned dog-loving into a kind of cult, giving rise to words like 'doggo' and 'pupper' and a Twitter account called WeRateDogs with nearly 2.5 million followers.